nyu-mll/quality/leaderboard/submission.md

 # Submission to the QuALITY Leaderboard

-Last updated: 01/04/2022
+Last updated: 01/06/2022

 ## What to submit

-1. [Required] Submitter's publication name and organization.
+1. [Required] Submitter's name and organization.

 2. [Required] Contact email, and whether you want to make it public.